Student Assistance Fund

-The link to apply for SAF will be emailed to each student email account on Friday 30th September 2021 @ 2.00pm.
+The link to apply for SAF will be emailed to each student email account on Friday 14th October at 4pm.
 This link will not be activated before this date so please do not try to apply before this date.

-Closing date for receipt of Supporting documents is Monday 15th November @ 5.00pm SHARP.
+Closing date for receipt of Supporting documents is Friday 9th December 2022 at 2.00pm.
 No late applications will be accepted.
 Please note if you are providing your evidence by post or dropping them to the college please only submit one envelope with supporting documentation, numerous envelopes may cause your application to be delayed for consideration, the envelope must be clearly marked SAF and your student ID Number on it.
 Any application that is missing supporting documentation is deemed ‘Incomplete’.

 Applicants, please note the data protection implications of providing your personal data.